Updated January 2017

 Another simple skincare staple to have in your drawer is Coconut Baby (100% organic), which can be used for so many ailments: cradle cap, eczema, psoriasis, and diaper rash to name a few (note: will melt if too hot!).
 I have stolen this from my kids so I can use it myself, mwaaaaaa.
 Sorry kids!

-With Hatch Baby, you can track your baby’s daily activity (growth, feedings, weight gain, sleep, diaper changes), developmental milestones, and upload photos onto the Hatch Baby Activity Tracker app.
+Hatch Baby Grow, the smart changing pad, is an integrated baby scale and changing pad.
+With Hatch Baby, you can track your baby’s daily activity (growth, feedings, weight gain, sleep, diaper changes) and developmental milestones.

 This is not for everyone!!!!
 I promise.
-I find it perfect for the working mom who wants daily updates from home or for a first time mom who just needs the extra peace of mind (the extra nervous type — you know who you are!!!).
+I find it perfect for the working mom who wants daily updates from home or for a first time mom who just needs the extra peace of mind (the extra nervous type — you know who you are!!!) or if you have any reason to expect a preemie (you are pregnant with multiples, high risk, etc.).

 Wow – what just happened?
 We reached the end of Baby Registry Essentials.
 Holla!!!